ejcaypuno/research-1-data-analysis/README.md

 Another good measure for catholic participation is the Sacrament of Confession. **Only 45% (324)** of catholics in the Diocese of Kalookan go to confession **at least once a year**.
 During Holy Week, the church aggressively encourages people to go to confession.
 More priests are deployed in each parish to hear confessions during this time.
 This annual ‘Kumpisalang Bayan’ during Holy Week drive these numbers up.

-_**Reccommendation**: Promotion of the this annual activity should continue.
+_**Reccommendation**: Promotion of this annual activity should continue.
 But more promotions and encouragement throughout the year could drive participation even higher.
 Right now, the Sacrament of Confession in most parishes are on by-appointment basis.
-Having a set time and day for confession for each parish would make it easier to promote this practice and for the people to get confessions._
+Having a set time and day for confession for each parish would make it easier for the people to get confessions._

 <img width="1537" height="867" alt="Life of Faith   Church Life Frequency" src="https://github.com/user-attachments/assets/16722a92-65ba-4fc0-b800-b00382b19165" />